Warrington College of Business: International programs

 International programs in more than 20 countries are offered to undergraduate and graduate students.
 The Master of International Business is the international graduate program offered.
 Students in this program may spend six weeks in a foreign country studying a specific industry, country, or global operation issue, but a study of at least one week abroad is required.

 Entrepreneurship & Innovation Center

 The college is home to the Entrepreneurship & Innovation Center.
-The center was founded in 2000 with the mission to introduce the concept of entrepreneurship to students and faculty, and offers one of the nation's only Master's of Science degrees in Entrepreneurship.
+The center was founded in 2000 with the mission to introduce the concept of entrepreneurship to students and faculty, and offers one of the nation's only Master of Science degrees in Entrepreneurship.

-Hough Graduate School of Business

-William R. Hough of St. Petersburg, Florida, founder of the investment firm bearing his name and an alumnus of the college's first MBA class in 1948, donated $30 million to the college in 2007.
-It was the largest private gift ever received by the University of Florida at that time.
-The funds established an endowment to support teaching, academic programs, and enhancements in the graduate school of business, and provided a lead gift to construct a new building to house the graduate business programs named after Mr. Hough himself.
-The gift is also eligible for matching funds from the State of Florida Major Gifts Trust Fund and from the Alec P. Courtelis Facilities Enhancement Challenge Grant Program, potentially increasing the total value of the gift to $50 million.
+The center also operates the Gator Hatchery, an on-campus business incubator that provides student entrepreneurs with workspace, mentoring, and networking resources, as well as the Big Idea Competition, a university-wide contest that awards funding to innovative startup ideas.